CONGRATULATIONS TO THE 2016 IDP RECIPIENTS

-The Innovating Dance Practice grant is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice through funds made available by Arts NSW on behalf of the NSW Government.
-Congratulations to the 2016 IDP Grant Recipients – Jade Dewi Tyas Tunggal, Ryuichi Fujimura, Sarah Houbolt, Patrick Lartey, Lewsi Major and Carl Sciberras.
+The Innovating Dance Practice Grant (IDP) is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice.
+Funds are made available through devolved funding from Create NSW on behalf of the NSW Government.
+The grant assists dance artists and practitioners across NSW to providing professional development opportunities that enable them to develop their professional practice.
+Six recipients, spanning metro and regional NSW take on mentorships and residencies to explore new mediums and deepen their knowledge.
+Congratulations to the 2016 IDP Grant Recipients – Jade Dewi Tyas Tunggal, Ryuichi Fujimura, Sarah Houbolt, Patrick Lartey, Lewis Major and Carl Sciberras.

-Jade Dewi Tyas Tunggal will develop her capabilities in teaching dance technique and directing solo and ensemble choreographic process from an embodied anatomy and kinesiology perspective.
-Jade will complete an online course from the NYC Breathing Project, engage community dancers with free sharing and evolve her choreographic practice during freelance commissions and inter-arts projects
+Jade will develop her capabilities in teaching dance technique and directing solo and ensemble choreographic process from an embodied anatomy and kinesiology perspective.
+Jade will complete an online course from the NYC Breathing Project, engage community dancers with free sharing and evolve her choreographic practice during freelance commissions and inter-arts projects.

-Sarah Houbolt will undertake an exploration project, in partnership with Sydney Dance Company.
+Sarah will undertake an exploration project, supported by Sydney Dance Company.
 She will explore her partial sight in relation to dance, with particular focus on researching new ways of stacking the senses, new methodologies, and technologies.

 NSW Government through Create NSW